 She could see the numbers spinning and the calculations flying as he began totaling up in his head stuff still needing to be done.
 “They’re never done.”

 A knowing smirk.
 “Her seats are getting old.
-My cousin does upholstery, headliners, all that shit.
+My cousin over in Miami does upholstery, headliners, all that shit.
 He’ll hook me up when it’s time.
 The backup system is fucked so I keep it off.”

 “The way God intended.”